-The IRS is on the lookout for S Corporations that fail to pay reasonable salaries to shareholders who preform services for the corporation.
-The failure to pay adequate salary- or no salary at all – to the shareholder employee is a “Red Flag” for audit by the IRS.
-It’s important for a S Corporation to properly compensate working shareholders to avoid a big employment tax bill in the future along with interest and penalty.
+The IRS is on the lookout for S Corporations that fail to pay reasonable salaries to shareholders who perform services for the corporation.
+The failure to pay adequate salary- or no salary at all – to the shareholder-employee is a “Red Flag” for audit by the IRS.
+It’s important for an S Corporation to properly compensate working shareholders to avoid a big employment tax bill in the future along with interest and penalty.

 The three major sources of gross receipts are:

 - Services by the shareholder